Nova Measuring Instruments (NASDAQ:NVMI) Updates Q1 2022 Earnings Guidance

 Nova Measuring Instruments (NASDAQ:NVMI – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.960-$1.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.080.
+The company provided earnings per share (EPS) guidance of $0.960-$1.140 for the period, compared to the Thomson Reuters consensus estimate of $1.080.
 The company issued revenue guidance of $122 million-$132 million, compared to the consensus revenue estimate of $118.82 million.

-A number of research analysts have recently weighed in on the company.
-Benchmark raised their price objective on Nova Measuring Instruments from $136.00 to $146.00 and gave the company a buy rating in a research report on Wednesday, November 17th.
-Needham & Company LLC dropped their price target on Nova Measuring Instruments from $150.00 to $130.00 and set a buy rating for the company in a research report on Friday, February 25th.
-Bank of America lifted their price target on Nova Measuring Instruments from $150.00 to $160.00 and gave the stock a buy rating in a research report on Monday, January 10th.
-Zacks Investment Research lowered Nova Measuring Instruments from a hold rating to a sell rating in a research report on Friday, March 4th.
-Finally, Citigroup dropped their price target on Nova Measuring Instruments from $146.00 to $142.00 and set a buy rating for the company in a research report on Friday, February 25th.
-One equities research analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of Buy and an average target price of $132.63.
+Several research firms have recently issued reports on NVMI.
+Bank of America raised their price objective on Nova Measuring Instruments from $150.00 to $160.00 and gave the stock a buy rating in a report on Monday, January 10th.
+Needham & Company LLC cut their target price on Nova Measuring Instruments from $150.00 to $130.00 and set a buy rating on the stock in a research report on Friday, February 25th.
+Benchmark increased their target price on Nova Measuring Instruments from $136.00 to $146.00 and gave the stock a buy rating in a research report on Wednesday, November 17th.
+Citigroup cut their price objective on Nova Measuring Instruments from $146.00 to $142.00 and set a buy rating on the stock in a research report on Friday, February 25th.
+Finally, Zacks Investment Research lowered Nova Measuring Instruments from a hold rating to a sell rating in a research report on Friday, March 4th.
+One analyst has rated the stock with a sell rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of Buy and an average price target of $132.63.

 An institutional investor recently raised its position in Nova Measuring Instruments stock.
-Royal Bank of Canada increased its holdings in Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 26.7% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,187 shares of the semiconductor company’s stock after buying an additional 250 shares during the period.
-Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 as of its most recent filing with the Securities & Exchange Commission.
-73.22% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley grew its holdings in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 565.1% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 95,734 shares of the semiconductor company’s stock after buying an additional 81,340 shares during the period.
+Morgan Stanley owned 0.34% of Nova Measuring Instruments worth $9,850,000 as of its most recent filing with the Securities and Exchange Commission.
+73.22% of the stock is currently owned by institutional investors.

 Nova Measuring Instruments Company Profile (Get Rating)